EchoTrail-GUI: Building Actionable Memory for GUI Agents via Critic-Guided Self-Exploration: Introduction

-The second challenge is the \emph{knowledge application gap}.
-Even when trajectory corpora are available, efficiently leveraging them remains nontrivial.
-Although VLMs possess strong in-context learning abilities, most GUI agents rely on static examples or handcrafted prompts~\cite{yang2023set, yang2025aria}, failing to retrieve and apply past experience dynamically.
-Retrieval-augmented methods~\cite{xu2025retrieval} offer a promising direction, yet their effectiveness hinges on the availability of well-curated, semantically aligned operational memories—resources that are typically scarce or costly to obtain.
+The second is the \emph{knowledge application gap}.
+Even when trajectory corpora exist, most GUI agents rely on static examples or handcrafted prompts~\cite{yang2023set, yang2025aria}, failing to retrieve and apply past experience dynamically.
+Retrieval-augmented methods~\cite{xu2025retrieval} are promising but depend on well-curated, semantically aligned memories that are typically scarce.

 To address these challenges, we introduce \textbf{EchoTrail-GUI}, a unified framework that emulates the human-like cognitive cycle of \emph{learn–remember–apply}.
 Our central goal is to construct a self-improving, closed-loop system where the agent autonomously gathers experience, distills actionable knowledge, and reuses it to guide new tasks.
 Inspired by retrieval-augmented generation (RAG)~\cite{lewis2020retrieval}, EchoTrail-GUI enables GUI agents to dynamically access the most relevant and successful past trajectories as structured, contextual guidance.